Skip to Content

 May 13-June 22, 2024

 The Sinclair Community College Art Galleries promote the development of professional and student artists and serve as an educational resource for the entire community.
-The mission of the gallery program is to advocate and encourage the practice and appreciation of the various forms, media, and artistic expressions open to the contemporary artist and viewer.
+The goal of the gallery program is to advocate and encourage the practice and appreciation of the various forms, media, and artistic expressions open to the contemporary artist and viewer.

 Follow our Facebook page to explore our current exhibits and get up to date information!